 In a 2018 UK study, researchers concluded that antidepressants may contribute to a long-term increased risk of weight gain.
 Another study found that antidepressant use is associated with a higher total calorie intake.

-This might sound unbelievable after the side effect listed above, but sertraline could potentially cause you to have a reduced appetite.
+Sertraline could potentially cause you to have a reduced appetite.

 Like many other side effects, diarrhea usually occurs in the first few weeks of treatment.
 Most of the time, diarrhea becomes less frequent and disappears completely as your body adjusts to the medication and your dosage of sertraline reaches a steady state.

-If you have persistent or severe headaches from sertraline that don’t improve over time, it’s best to talk to your doctor.
+If you have persistent or severe headaches from sertraline that don’t improve over time, it’s best to talk to your healthcare provider.
 Simple changes to your sertraline usage such as taking your medication at a different time of day or reducing your dosage can help to limit or get rid of headaches.

 Finally, dry mouth is a common side effect of sertraline and other antidepressants.
 While there’s no clear reason for this, researchers believe that the effects of sertraline and other SSRIs on the brain can also affect your gastrointestinal system.